Article reading time: 16 minutes. Book reading time: 3h19

 Ad-Agency Secret #9: Crush Your Competition With Extreme Specificity

 “We sell screws and fasteners” VS “We sell 12 types of screws, 15 types of nails and 4 types of fasteners in our 100 m2 shop”.

 Ad-Agency Secret #10: The Famous Ogilvy Layout Principle

 The top two-thirds of the ad is one big photograph.
 The remaining third of the ad consists of the headline (directly under the photo) and the sales copy beneath the headline.

 You can also have 1/3 pic, and the rest headline + copy.

 Don’t run pictures without putting captions under them.
-Put a brief selling message or human interest message under every illustration you use.
+Put a brief selling message under every illustration you use.

 Most people only read captions.